A new computationally efficient algorithm to solve Feature Selection for Functional Data Classification in

 We assess \texttt{FSFC} in terms of \emph{selection} performance, while all the methods are evaluated with respect to \emph{classification accuracy} and \emph{computational efficiency}.
 To assess selection performance, we compute the \emph{recall} and \emph{precision} scores.
-The recall is the fraction of active features that have been selected, while the precision is the fraction of active features among all the selected ones.
 Classification accuracy is computed as the proportion of observation correctly classified, in both the \emph{training} and the \emph{test} sets, where the latter is generated independently from the former.
 We set the size of the test set $n_{test} = n/3$, with $n$ being the size of the training set.